NHOrus/srwq-compilation/episode-22.md

 "Can you do something about it?"

 "I'm not sure..."
 Axel puts a hand on the Soulgains fuselage.
-As he does so the metal starts to glow, and the nearby scratches start to fill in....
+As he does so the metal starts to glow, and the nearby scratches start to fill in...

 And then Axel collapses.